Dickie Boon: Hockey career

 In 1894, at the age of 16, Boon began playing organized hockey with the "Young Crystals" at the old Crystal Rink in Montreal with another Hall of Famer, Mike Grant.
 In 1897, he joined the Monarch Hockey Club.
 In 1900 he joined the Montreal Hockey Club of the Montreal Amateur Athletic Association's junior club.
 The following year he was promoted to the senior team.
 He played the position of cover point, similar to today's defenceman.
 Considered to be 'fast and wiry', Boon is credited with being the first player to use the poke check, which he used to great success in stopping opposing forwards.

 Boon was the captain of the two-time Stanley Cup-winning Montreal HC teams of 1902 and 1903 which had several other future Hall of Famers including Jimmy Gardner, Tommy Phillips and Jack Marshall.
 He was effective despite being the smallest player on the team.
 Like many other members of the team dubbed the "Little Men of Iron", Boon left Montreal HC in December 1903 to found the Montreal Wanderers in the new Federal Amateur Hockey League (FAHL).
 He played with the club until 1905.
 At that point, professionalism was taking hold in hockey and Boon dropped out of playing hockey after the objections of his parents to him becoming a professional.
 He then turned to management of the Wanderers and he managed the club until 1916.
 He led the Wanderers to four Stanley Cup titles in 1906, 1907, 1908, and 1910 as Manager.
 Although Boon was a multiple winner of the Stanley Cup, he was not happy with it interfering in the season of play.
 In 1903, he was quoted as saying: "The Cup is far from beneficial to the game, it is detrimental."

 In 1910, Boon, along with Jimmy Gardner was instrumental in setting up the National Hockey Association (NHA) (predecessor of today's National Hockey League (NHL)) when the Wanderers were refused entry into the new Canadian Hockey Association (CHA), along with Renfrew.
-Gardner, Boon and Ambrose O'Brien conceived of founding the NHA on the spot, after the CHA had met to expel the Wanderers and in the same hotel, the Hotel Windsor in Montreal.
+Gardner, Boon and Ambrose O'Brien conceived of founding the NHA on the spot, after the CHA had met to expel the Wanderers and in the same hotel, the Windsor Hotel in Montreal.
 The NHA would be innovative in making professional hockey more business-like.

 In 1924, Boon was approached by James Strachan, former owner of the Wanderers and part-owner of the new Montreal Hockey Club franchise entering the National Hockey League to negotiate the use of the name "Wanderers" for the new team.
 The negotiations were unsuccessful and the team was instead nameless, until the nickname "Maroons" came into use, after the colour of their sweaters.